cmu-soda/AlloyMax/benchmark/README.md

 [![DOI](https://zenodo.org/badge/326310778.svg)](https://zenodo.org/badge/latestdoi/326310778)

 # AlloyMax Benchmark
-This is the reproduction package of the benchmarks used for the work *AlloyMax: Bringing Maximum Satisfaction to Relational Specifications,* which will appear in FSE 2021.
+This is the reproduction package of the benchmarks used for the work *AlloyMax: Bringing Maximum Satisfaction to Relational Specifications,* which appears in FSE 2021.
 This package contains AlloyMax executable, the necessary libraries, the models used in the paper, and the scripts for running the benchmark.

 ## System Requirements
 AlloyMax requires Java version >= 1.8.
 Although AlloyMax can run on both Windows and Linux machines, some of the back-end Sat/MaxSAT solvers can only run on Linux.
 Specifically, we use OpenWBO (to support partitioning) as the MaxSAT solver in our paper, which can only run on Linux. **Therefore, we suggest using a Linux machine to reproduce our results.**